openlibhums/memory-alpha/content/support/plugins/migrations-overview-placeholder.md

 Janeway journal's news system.

 > [!WARNING]
-> This importer is site specific.
+> This importer is site-specific.
 You should be accessing the import tool from the press or journal you want it import the reviewers into.

 To import Wordpress posts: